openedx/edx-documentation/en_us/shared/exercises_tools/text_input.rst

 Response Field Length of Text Input Problems
 *************************************************

 By default, the response field for text input problems is 20 characters long.

 You should preview the unit to ensure that the length of the response input field accommodates the correct answer, and provides extra space for possible incorrect answers.

 If the default response field length is not sufficient, you can change it using :ref:`Advanced Editor`.

-In the advanced editor, in the XML block for the answer, you see that the **size** attribute of the **textline** element equals **20**:
+In the Advanced Editor, in the XML block for the answer, you see that the ``size`` attribute of the ``textline`` element equals ``20``.

 ::